extremecoders-re/pyhelper-vscode-ext/README.md

 First select a block of text containing one or multiple such patterns.
 Then press <kbd>Alt</kbd> + <kbd>`</kbd> to trigger the extension.

-The extension works using regular expression to match and replace such patterns with their string equivalents.
+The extension works using regular expression to match and replace such patterns.
 The exact list of regexps scanned for can be found in src/extension.ts

 ## Development notes